-CHN supports efforts to ensure access to financial services and information in consumers' preferred language.
+CHN supports efforts to ensure access to financial services for borrowers with limited English proficiency and provide information in consumers' preferred language.

 CHN supports access to safe and affordable bank accounts, prepaid cards, mobile payments, electronic payments, remittance services and other transaction products and services, including through public institutions like the Postal Service.
 CHN supports transparency, free access to account information, and competition and fairness in banking and transaction services.
 CHN supports effective measures to resolve disputes, errors or unauthorized charges and to control who accesses consumers' accounts.
-CHN supports government efforts to stop payment fraud and to ensure that faster payment methods are safe and avoid overdraft fees.
-CHN opposes practices designed to induce consumers into incurring overdraft fees or other excessive fees.
+CHN supports greater consumer protections for people defrauded into sending money to fraudsters, efforts to prevent and remedy fraud, and measures to ensure that both newer and longstanding payment methods are safe.
+CHN supports reforms to stop abusive overdraft fee practices and to protect consumers from overdraft and other excessive or inappropriate fees.